Eminent domain

 Where the real money is—and where landowners lose it.

-The condemnor will pay for the part they take.
+The condemnor will usually pay something for the part they take.

 The fight is almost always about the impact that the taking has on your remaining land.